Some highlights of our clinical strengths and expertise:

 - We are one of the top programs nationally and the only center in Indiana for performing double balloon enteroscopy

-- We are the only GI group in entire Indiana to have two full time GI psychologists on faculty
+- We are the only GI group in entire Indiana to have three full time GI psychologists on faculty

-- We are the only center in Indiana to pioneer cutting edge technologies such as the use of mini scopes to investigate diseases of the pancreas and biliary tree, lithotripsy of pancreatic stones. natural orifice transgastric endoluminal surgery (NOTES), and anti-reflux procedures
+- We are the only center in Indiana to pioneer cutting edge technologies such as the use of mini scopes to investigate diseases of the pancreas and biliary tree, lithotripsy of pancreatic stones. natural orifice transgastric endoluminal surgery (NOTES), POEM, ESD, and anti-reflux procedures.

 Education and mentoring are critical to our mission.
-We host one of the most robust general GI and advanced therapeutic endoscopy fellowships in the country and we will be starting a dedicated advanced IBD fellowship in July 2012.
-We are very proud that many of the prominent gastroenterologist's practicing in central Indiana are our former trainees (to name a few, Drs, Greg Blitz, Brian Sipes, Arthur Baluyut, Matt Harrison, Chris Sofianos, Mike Hartley, Paul Haynes, David Pound, Ernest Orinion, Dan Ciaccia, Frank Troiano, Michael Elmore, Spencer Wilson).
+We host one of the most robust general GI and advanced therapeutic endoscopy fellowships in the country and we have a dedicated advanced IBD fellowship which started in July 2012.
+We are very proud that many of the prominent gastroenterologist's practicing in central Indiana are our former trainees.
 Our faculty members conduct local CME programs throughout the year in the form of several ERCP and EUS courses, annual GI update course, and annual AASLD update.
 Many of our faculty members regularly lecture at various national and international meetings.

 Whether you are a patient looking for a competent and compassionate GI physician, a medical student contemplating a GI elective, a medical resident looking for a GI fellowship, a researcher looking for a collaborator/study site, or if you are looking for a faculty position, please consider giving us a chance.
 We are very confident that you will not be disappointed.